dell-cloud-marketplace/docker-redmine/README.md

 ## Getting Started

-There is a comprehensive documentation on using Redmine, forums and also an online shared demo which you can try.
+There is comprehensive online documentation on using Redmine, support forums and an online shared demo which you can try.
 The following links might assist you:

 * [Redmine Guide](http://www.redmine.org/projects/redmine/wiki/Guide)
 * [Redmine Forums](http://www.redmine.org/projects/redmine/boards)